-102.11.1 The order of events, as stated in the meet announcement, shall not be changed.
-The announced arrangement of heats in any event shall not be added to or altered, except by the authority of the referee to the extent of consolidating the heats.

-- 102.11.2 At the meet referee's discretion, events may be combined by distance and/or stroke. - 102.11.3 The entry provisions and starting time of any event, meet or portion thereof shall stand as stated in the meet announcement and may not be changed to an earlier time or date unless written notice of such change is delivered to all affected swimmers or their coaches.
+- 102.11.1 The order of events, as stated in the meet announcement, shall not be changed.
+The announced arrangement of heats in any event shall not be added to or altered, except by the authority of the referee to the extent of consolidating the heats. - 102.11.2 At the meet referee's discretion, events may be combined by distance and/or stroke. - 102.11.3 The entry provisions and starting time of any event, meet, or portion thereof shall stand as stated in the meet announcement and may not be changed to an earlier time or date unless written notice of such change is delivered to all affected swimmers or their coaches.
+Electronic notice must be sent no later than the entry deadline date stated in the meet announcement.
 If mailed, such notice must be postmarked no later than the entry deadline date stated in the meet announcement, and if lack of time prohibits mail notification, all affected swimmers must voluntarily agree in writing that they have been notified and are in accord with such change.
-Affected swimmers or coaches may and should file a written protest with the referee prior to the running of the event or the meet if they do not agree to such change in time or date.
+Affected swimmers or coaches may file a written protest with the referee prior to the running of the event or the meet if they do not agree to such change in time or date.